-Whenever real property is subdivided for sale, development, or transfer of ownership an original map of the subdivided property must be filed with the Office of the County Clerk and a copy of the map must be filed with the County Department of Real Property Tax Services .
-In order to file you will need the following:
+Whenever real property is subdivided for sale, development, or transfer of ownership an original map of the subdivided property must be filed with the Office of the County Clerk and a copy of the map must be filed with the County Department of Real Property Tax Services before any such sale, development, or transfer of ownership .
+To file with our office, you will need the following

 Failure to meet the above requirements will result in the map being rejected.

 Upon filing the map with the tax mapping department and paying the filing fee you will receive a certificate which will be filed along with the original map at the County Clerk’s office.
 Maps filed with the Real Property Tax Service are subject to the following fees:

 Maps are to be presented to the Real Property Tax Service office located on the second floor of the County Legislative Office Building, 46 East Bridge Street in Oswego.
 We accept Cash or Check.
 Checks may be made out to Oswego County Real Property Tax Service.

 You are encouraged to contact the County Clerk at (315) 349-8621 for further information on the requirements and fees for filing the subdivision map with their office.

 Definitions of “Subdivision” vary between bodies of government.
 Local zoning and planning boards may not define a subdivision the same as other agencies.

 The Tax Mapping Department defines a Parcel as a contiguous land area under a single fee ownership as far as may be practicable, used or intended for use as a single piece.
 A Subdivision is thus the division of any parcel into two or more lots, blocks or sites with or without streets or highways or any survey map that: